dsccommunity/xPSDesiredStateConfiguration/README.md

 ## Contributing

-If you qould like to contribute to this module, please review the common DSC Resources [contributing guidelines](https://github.com/PowerShell/DscResource.Kit/blob/master/CONTRIBUTING.md).
+If you would like to contribute to this module, please review the common DSC Resources [contributing guidelines](https://github.com/PowerShell/DscResource.Kit/blob/master/CONTRIBUTING.md).

 ## Resources